Nonprofit conservation organization application process

 - State trails

-The next application deadline for grants from these four subprograms is August 1, 2021.
+Applications for these four nonprofit subprograms will be accepted until November 19, 2021.
 DNR will consider all complete applications received or postmarked by that date for fiscal year 2021-22 funding.

 Note: Many current browsers do not open PDF forms or allow them to be saved or submitted: